kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![Jolene](../../content/images/youtube/jolene.png)

 - I look again and she doesn't really look like me at all.
-The channel name is interesting too.
 I suspect some kind of image manipulation at the time.
+- The channel name is interesting too and the kind of name I would expect them to make up for me to see.
-- When I'm hacked I look for references on how to deal with hackers.
+- I look for references on how to deal with hackers.

 ![Hacking info search](../../content/images/youtube/youtube-search-hacking-info.png)